wonsunahn/CS1632_PittEdu/README.md

 # Groupwork Plan

-I want each member in the group to work on this individually and that is why I created individual repositories in GitHub Classroom.
-Practically, there is only one single file that you will be modifying the Selenium IDE (.side) project file, or the PittEduTest.java file.
-And it would be difficult for both of you to work on that single file.
-Parallel modifications would result in frequent merge conflicts.
-When both of you are done, compare your work and submit one finalized version to GradeScope.
+Again, each member will be working individually to complete the exercise on individual repositories.
+As usual for exercises, you are still free to share and discuss each other's code.

 # Resources